shopiere/notebook/README.md

 Public writing.

-Pieces of writing on the way from the spiral nooke to somewhere else.
+Pieces of writing on the way from the spiral notebook to somewhere else.